apollographql/federation-jvm-spring-example/README.md

 [Apollo Federation JVM](https://github.com/apollographql/federation-jvm) example implementation using [Spring GraphQL](https://docs.spring.io/spring-graphql/docs/current/reference/html/).
 If you want to discuss the project or just say hi, stop by [the Apollo community forums](https://community.apollographql.com/).

-The repository contains three separate projects:
+The repository contains two separate projects:

 1. `products-subgraph`: A Java GraphQL service providing the federated `Product` type
 2. `reviews-subgraph`: A Java GraphQL service that extends the `Product` type with `reviews`
-3. `gateway`: An instance of Apollo Server acting as the Federated Gateway

 See individual projects READMEs for detailed instructions on how to run them.